I'm a provider

 Please wait while you are redirected.

 Low-intensity pulsed ultrasound has been investigated as a technique to accelerate healing of fresh fractures, delayed unions, nonunions, stress fractures, osteotomy sites, and distraction osteogenesis.
 Ultrasound is delivered with the use of a transducer applied to the skin surface overlying the fracture site.

 Most bone fractures heal spontaneously over the course of several months following injury.
 However, approximately 5% to 10% of all fractures have delayed healing, resulting in continued morbidity and increased utilization of health care services.
 Ultrasound may accelerate healing of fractures by stimulating new bone growth, and therefore, has been proposed as a treatment for fractures with delayed healing or at high risk for nonhealing.

 The definition of a fracture nonunion has remained controversial.
 For electrical bone growth stimulators (see Electrical Bone Growth Stimulation of the Appendicular Skeleton medical policy), Food and Drug Administration (FDA) labeling defined nonunion as follows: "A nonunion is considered to be established when a minimum of 9 months has elapsed since injury and the fracture site shows no visibly progressive signs of healing for minimum of 3 months."
 Others have contended that 9 months represents an arbitrary cutoff point that does not reflect the complicated variables that are present in fractures, ie, degree of soft tissue damage, alignment of the bone fragments, vascularity, and quality of the underlying bone stock.
-Other proposed definitions of nonunion involve 3 to 6 months’ time from original healing, or simply when serial x-rays fail to show any further healing.
+Other proposed definitions of nonunion involve 3 to 6 months’ time from original healing, or simply when serial radiographs fail to show any further healing.
 According to the FDA labeling for a low-intensity pulsed ultrasound device, “a nonunion is considered to be established when the fracture site shows no visibly progressive signs of healing.”